3b/pngload/README.md

 ### Speed

 pngload is optimized for speed and portability across many different Common Lisp implementation and architecture combinations.
-On 64-bit SBCL it is roughly 3x faster than the png-read library when decoding a large 4096x4096 RGBA image:
+On 64-bit SBCL it is more than 3x faster than the png-read library when decoding a particular large 4096x4096 RGBA
+image:

-- pngload: 1.039s
+- pngload: 0.901s
-- png-read: 2.986s
+- png-read: 3.058s

 New in version 2.0: To overcome some performance bottlenecks, we wrote [our own](https://github.com/3b/3bz) decompressor, as the alternatives were too slow